librosa/librosa/docs/multichannel.rst

 This section provides an overview of how multi-channel signals are handled in *librosa*.
-The extremely short summary is that most functions will seamlessly support multi-channel inputs with no modification necessary.
+The one-sentence summary is that most of the functions which only supported single-channel inputs up to librosa 0.8 now support multi-channel audio with no modification necessary.

 Dimensions
 ----------
 Before discussing multi-channel, it is worth reviewing how single-channel (monaural) signals are processed.
 Librosa processes all signals and derived data as `numpy.ndarray` (N-dimensional array) objects.
-When librosa loads a signal, it will by default mix all channels to produce a mono signal.
+By default, when librosa loads a multichannel signal, it averages all channels to produce a mono mixture.
 The resulting object is a 1-dimensional array of shape ``(N_samples,)`` which represents the time-series of sample values.
 Subsequent processing typically produces higher-dimensional transformations of the